-Chapter 2).
+The analyses that follow apply only to projects that receive the MPO's Regional Target funding, the source of which is the FHWA Highway Program (see Chapter 2).
 Most of the MPO's FFYs 2019-23 Regional Target funds have been invested in highway projects, except for funds that have been flexed to the Transit Program to support the MBTA's Green Line Extension project.
 These analyses do not reflect other highway projects in the region that are funded by MassDOT or transit projects funded by public transit agencies, including the MBTA, MWRTA, and CATA.
 As a result, these analyses only partially reflect the distribution of funds in the Boston region, and may not fully capture the number of people served or the shares of funding received by transportation equity populations.

 Tables 4-15 through 4-18 show how they are served by FFYs 2019-23 TIP projects funded with Regional Target dollars.
-13 Table 4-15 shows the total number of people or households in each transportation equity population in the MPO region, as well as their share of the total population or households.
+Table 4-15 shows the total number of

+People who identify as minorities are those who identify as Hispanic or Latino/Latina/x and/or a race other than "white." people or households in each transportation equity population in the MPO region, as well as their share of the total population or households.